-In 2021, tuition for full-time students at South Central College was $4,835 a year for in-state students and $4,835 a year for out-of-state students.
-On average, colleges raise tuition about 3 percent each year.
+In 2021, tuition for full-time students at South Central College was $5,310 a year for in-state students and $5,310 a year for out-of-state students.

-South Central College is a public, state institution, so it offers a reduced tuition rate of $4,835 for in-state students who attend full-time.
-For students who are not considered Minnesota-residents, out-of-state tuition is $4,835 a year.
+South Central College is a public, state institution, so it offers a reduced tuition rate of $5,310 for students who qualify as state residents and attend full-time.

 South Central College has the same tuition for international students as for those from out of state.

-South Central College does not offer on-campus housing for students, so there are no charge for dorms.
+South Central College doesn't offer on-campus housing for students, so there are no charge for dorms, however students should consider other housing costs when comparing the actual cost of different colleges.

 Tuition and fees may vary depending on program, course level, location, and more.